Do you have Broadband Internet Access?

 What comes with the cabin?

 When our family stayed at resort cabins for weekend getaways, we felt they often did not supply what we expected.
 As a result, after buying this resort, we have added the features we would expect.
 For example, each cabin offers a padded bench on the front deck as well as a picnic table on the back patio.
-In addition, there is a free standing wood stove fireplace, large cushioned chair, queen sofa sleeper and cable TV in the living room.
+In addition, there is a free standing wood stove fireplace, large cushioned chair, deluxe futon and cable TV in the living room.
 The kitchen area is equipped with 4 to 6 bar stools and buffet bar, a double sink, 4-burner stovetop, microwave, coffee maker (w/filters, coffee, sugar and powdered creamer), toaster, 10 or 12 cubic foot refrigerator/freezer, paper towels, dish soap, wash cloth, dish towel, salt, pepper, pots/pans (please bring larger ones for groups of more than 6 people), plates, glasses, coffee mugs, silverware, spatula, barbecue grill brush and more.
-Additionally, a 22 quart electric roaster oven is available upon request for large or holiday meals.
-Please keep in mind there are only a few and are provided on a first come first serve basis.”
 The downstairs bedroom has a fan & electric heater, spare blanket, 2 spare pillows, bed w/headboard, top of the line Serta “Five Star” or “Luxury Suite” queen mattress and box springs.
 The bathroom has Kleenex, tissue paper, several 1 ounce (larger size) bar soaps, disposable plastic cups, bath towels, hand towels, wash cloths, bath mat, commode, combo shower/bath tub, mirror, outlet for shaver/dryer (please bring your own).
-We also have 3 gas grills positioned in pairs around the resort for shared use among our guests.
+We also have 3 gas grills for shared use among our guests.

 What should we bring?